Occasionally, concerns arise about notches or holes cut in Trus Joist® (TJ) products used in continuously supported applications such as rim.

 Rim is not a structural member in the traditional sense, as it is generally not required to span a distance while supporting vertical load.
 The purpose of rim in conventional construction is to provide lateral stability and transfer vertical loads through the structure.
 For this general usage, sporadic holes and/or flange notches are not critical.

-Likewise, notches in the flanges of continuously supported TJI Joist Rim are permissible.
+Likewise, notches in the flanges of continuously supported TJI® rim joists are often permissible.
 Joist flanges resist bending stresses when a joist is spanning from one support to another.
 When joists are continuously supported the flanges can be cut with no impact because the joist is only transferring vertical loads.

-For additional information specific to holes in TimberStrand® LSL Rim Board see the Rim Board Specifier's Guide.
+For information specific to holes in TJ® Rim Board, TimberStrand® LSL, TimberStrand® LSL Rim Board, and TJI® rim joists see Guidelines for Notches in Rim Board TB-224.